Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 Program Procedures

-Once a student is admitted to the concurrent B.S./M.S.
-Food, Nutrition, Dietetics and Health degree program, the student should consult the graduate handbook for policies and procedures for M.S. degrees, which include: supervisory committee, final examination, thesis defense, etc. The student will work closely with his/her major professor to form a supervisory committee and file a program of study.
+Once a student is admitted to the accelerated M.S.
+Food, Nutrition, Dietetics and Health degree program, the student should consult the graduate handbook for policies and procedures for M.S. degrees, which include: supervisory committee, final examination, thesis defense, etc. The student will work closely with their major professor to form a supervisory committee and file a program of study.
 The student's supervisory committee must approve the program of study, which is a statement of the student's graduation requirements.
-The undergraduate advisor will continue to advise the student in academic progress toward the B.S. degree, and the major professor will supervise the student's academic progress (including thesis, report or course-work only option) for the M.S. degree.
+The major professor will supervise the student's academic progress (including thesis, report or course-work only option) for the M.S. degree.

-In the event that a student begins this program, but does not wish to finish the M.S.
-Food, Nutrition, Dietetics and Health degree requirements, he/she must change the nine credit hours of his/her graduate classes to undergraduate credit and then he/she will receive a B.S. degree.
+In the event that a student begins the M.S. program, but does not wish to finish the M.S.
+Food, Nutrition, Dietetics and Health degree requirements, the tution difference between undergraduate credit and graduate credit of their shared courses will not be refunded, nor would those credits be transferrable to another institution.

 Frequently Asked Questions